Bread and salt: Turkish culture

 According to some Turkic legends, the bread and salt were discovered by the grandsons of Japheth, the ancestor of the Turks in medieval Islam.
 In the Turkish language, sometimes salt is used as a synonym for the words sugar and flavour.
 Saying "they added salt to their words" means "they say sweet words."
 Newborns are bathed in salt water to prevent them from smelling.
 Salt was believed to remove the evil eye and there is a salt saint in Turkish folklore called Tuz Baba.
 Bread is considered sacred and is highly respected.
 Together, salt and bread create the concept of tuz-ekmek hakkı, "salt-bread right" in which if two or more people eat bread and salt together, they become friends, and there is an alliance between them.
 The concept was widely popular in Ottoman literature and Turkish folk literature.

 There are various folkloric beliefs related to salt and bread, most often affecting children; to make the birth easier, bread, salt and a knife are placed next to the mother.
 In Samsun, it is believed that if two mothers who have given birth 40 days ago meet on the street, their children will not be able to walk.
 To prevent this, one of the mothers must give salt and bread to another mother who has a daughter.
-In Turkish folklore, there is a demon called Albastı, which harms the mothers.
+In Turkish folklore, there is a demon called Albastı, which harms postpartum mothers.
 In Adana, mothers walk around with a bag containing salt, bread and a nail until the postpartum period ends the 40th day after giving birth.

 Bread and salt are also used for rainmaking.
 When it rains heavily, parents give to their firstborn child bread in one hand and salt in the other hand.
 Then the child says, "Until this salt melts, let the rain stop".
 In Muş, it is believed that a girl who eats salted bread during Hıdırellez and does not drink water before going to bed will dream of her soulmate.
 Salt and bread are used in love magic too.